Conducted by Carol Halverson (CH)

 AS: Well, they were Republicans.
 That I remember.
 So I remember voting time and all that kind of thing.
 I know that my dad was asked to consider running for Governor of North Dakota.
 And he only had a third grade education.
 But, you know, he turned that down.
 And I’m sure he knew that – but, you know, I think –

 CH: Did he have any particular political figures that he admired?

 AS: I don’t know that, ya.

-CH: Was he active in local politics: farming, ranching, farm
+CH: Was he active in local politics: farming, ranching, farm organizations?

 CH: Is there anybody farming your farm now?

 AS: Yes, my brother.
 He’s the second youngest in our family.
 And when my parents were still on the farm, he had a trailer home next to our home and he, his wife, and children lived there.
 And so he worked very closely with my father and so he inherited the farm.
 My brothers, my five brothers, inherited the land.
 So, all the land is still in our family...all of it.

 CH: What about the daughters?
 Did the daughters receive an inheritance?

 AS: Well, the way the Will is written up is that whatever is left at the end will go to the girls.
 And when my mother moved to Dickinson, she had my brothers and sisters take what they would like in terms of furniture and that.
 She still has some lovely furniture, you know...particularly her curio, which was given to her as a wedding gift from her parents.
 So that’s still there and some of her dishes are still there, you know.
 But a lot of things she gave to my sisters.
 I have an iron that I used to iron with when I was a little girl, you know.
 We had a coal stove and so that was one thing - because I was in Africa at the time - that they saved for me.
 So I still have one of the irons that I would iron with when I was a small girl.
 You know, we learned how to iron and cook when we were small.

 CH: In 1998, when you go home to visit, where do you go?
 Do you go back to your farm?